Power BI for US government customers

 Connect government and global Azure cloud services

 Azure is distributed across multiple clouds.
 By default, you can enable firewall rules to open a connection to a cloud-specific instance, but cross-cloud networking is different.
 To communicate between services in the public cloud and services in the Government Community Cloud, you have to configure specific firewall rules.
-For example, if you want to access public cloud instances of a SQL database from your government cloud deployment of Power BI, you need a firewall rule in the SQL database.
+For example, if you want to access public cloud instances of an SQL database from your government cloud deployment of Power BI, you need a firewall rule in the SQL database.
 Configure specific firewall rules for SQL databases to allow connections to the Azure Government Cloud for the following datacenters:

 - USGov Iowa